• Aging pots and metal in the garden

-Depending on what kind of garden or yard you have, sometimes it’s fun to make new clay, stone, or concrete containers look old, like they’ve been in the garden for decades.
+Depending on what kind of garden or yard you have, sometimes it’s fun to make new clay, stone, or concrete containers look old, like they’ve been in the garden for ages.
 These techniques work really well,…and they’re fun!
 Try this with “urn shaped” containers, which because of their classic shape can look like they have sat for eons.

 Of course, concrete and terracotta pots will age into beautifully into works of art after years of sitting in your garden, but why wait that long?
 These aging and antiquing techniques are fast, easy, and inexpensive to do.